Salleko Dance Group: 2000 - present

 The group is based in a facility ceded by the private Catholic school Colegio Begoñako Andra Mari-La Salle in the municipality of Sestao (a school that emerged in 2001 from the merger of the contiguous schools Colegio Hermanos de La Salle, for boys, and Colegio Hijas de la Cruz, for girls).

 The dance group is formed in Basque dances and in the different provincial modalities of Basque dances (zazpi jauzi, arin-arin, aurresku,...).
 In addition, the Salleko dance group organizes annual events such as the Folklore Show, the Umeen Euskal Jaia, dance workshops, pilgrimages and others.
-Within the annual organization of the Folklore Show, groups from all over the world are also invited of Spain.
+Within the annual organization of the Folklore Show, groups from all over the world are also invited to Spain.
 He has also participated in the Dantzari Eguna (day of the dancer, in Basque) since its inception, or in the Bizkaiko Dantzari Eguna, which Salleko hosted in 1989 and in 2019.

 In 2012, the Salleko dance group celebrated its 50th anniversary with various events in Sestao and also some events at the Barakaldo Theatre.
 For the 50th anniversary, former dancers (dantzaris) also met to whom a tribute was paid.